Nackloose/Perturbarium/NAVIGATION.md

 ## 📋 Quick Reference

 ### 🧮 Foundational Axioms (`axia/`)
+- **`Axia-Axiom.md`** - The Fundamental Criteria for Axiomatic Truth: Five criteria that define what makes an axiom an axiom
-- **`Evolution-Axiom.md`** - The Fundamental Laws of Adaptive Search: Three universal laws that govern all effective optimization algorithms
+- **`Evolution-Axiom.md`** - The Fundamental Laws of Genetic Evolution: Laws that govern self-evolving computation systems and genetic search spaces

 ### 🧠 Theoretical Papers (`theory/`)
 - **`gdiff.md`** - Machine-readable diff format specification